 |Remote hostname||string||IP address or DNS name of PULL|

 |Remote port||string||must match port being used by SSH service on PULL|

 |Dedicated User Enabled||checkbox||allows a user account other than root to be used for replication|

 |Dedicated User||drop-down menu||only available if Dedicated User Enabled is checked; select the user account to be used for replication|

 |Enable High Speed Ciphers||checkbox||note that the cipher is quicker because it has a lower strength|

 |Remote hostkey||string||use the SSH Key Scan button to retrieve the public key of PULL|

 By default, replication occurs when snapshots occur.
 For example, if snapshots are scheduled for every 2 hours, replication occurs every 2 hours.
 The Begin and End times can be used to create a window of time where replication occurs.
 Change the default times (which allow replication to occur at any time of the day a snapshot occurs) if snapshot tasks are scheduled during office hours but the replication itself should occur after office hours.
 For the End time, consider how long replication will take so that it finishes before the next day's office hours begin.

-Once the replication task is created, it will appear in the View Replication Tasks of PUSH, as seen in Figure 6.2c.
-Buttons are provided to delete and to edit the replication task.
+Once the replication task is created, it will appear in the View Replication Tasks of PUSH.

 If the snapshot is not replicated, see the next section for troubleshooting tips.